kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 ![Server and cloud icon](/assets/images/icons/server_cloud.png){: .align-left}

 **Server Products and Services is the most significant revenue source ($41.4bn) and also the one with fast growth (27%).** Thanks to this combination, it was the single biggest absolute revenue growth reason in 2020.
 Together with Office revenue source is the core driver of Microsoft's recent success.
-Let's look at it in a more detail.
+Let's look at it in more detail.

 Server Products and Services include:

 - **Traditional on-premise server products** are the biggest part of this category (around $21 bn annually) and are still growing, although very slowly.
 This **includes products like Windows Server and SQL server**, which are mostly on-premise solutions or part of hybrid solutions.

-- **Azure is** Microsoft's cloud service that is the second biggest cloud after Amazon's AWS.
+- **Azure is** Microsoft’s cloud service, which is the second-biggest cloud after Amazon's AWS.
 Azure is an extremely fast-growing business, growing by 72% in 2019, and 56% in 2020, and it is poised to overcome on-premise server products in revenue next year.

 **Azure is a Microsoft real success story with revenue of around $20bn a year and fast growth.** Current CEO Satya Nadella that replaced Steve Ballmer as CEO in 2014 deserves a lot of credit for how Microsoft managed to focus on Cloud solutions, including Azure and execute this strategy effectively.
 However, **we have to give credit also to the previous CEO, Steve Ballmer, for this**.